sgakula/NL2SQL/README.md

 ## Assumptions
 - `employees.db` is committed to the repository intentionally so the evaluator can run the application without any database setup.
 This would not be appropriate in a production environment.
 - Questions are assumed to be in English.
 - Modification requests (update, delete, insert) are treated as out of scope.
 The spec frames the application as a question-answering and lookup tool, and all example queries are reads.
-DML operations are rejected with a plain-language message.
+DML (except SELECT) operations are rejected with a plain-language message.
 - Conversation history is preserved for the duration of a session — follow-up questions and pronoun references ("those employees", "that person") resolve correctly within the same run.
 History resets when the application is restarted; there is no cross-session persistence.
 - Numeric results are rounded to 2 decimal places.
 Raw float values from SQLite (e.g. `143984.82333...`) are normalised by a Pydantic result model before display.
 - The LLM is instructed to add `LIMIT 25` to every query by default.
 Results are capped at 200 rows as a hard backstop.
 Users can ask for more rows explicitly (e.g. "show me all") and the LLM will omit the limit accordingly.